|

 in sinkhole while dodging another missile

-and slowly sinks to its doom.
+and drowns.
 Kong then

 continues his salvo until the stampeding